valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 The command will set the key only if it does not already exist (`NX` option), with an expire of 30000 milliseconds (`PX` option).
 The key is set to a value “my\_random\_value”.
 This value must be unique across all clients and all lock requests.

-Basically the random value is used in order to release the lock in a safe way, with a script that tells Redis: remove the key only if it exists and the value stored at the key is exactly the one I expect to be.
+Basically the random value is used in order to release the lock in a safe way, with a script that tells Valkey: remove the key only if it exists and the value stored at the key is exactly the one I expect to be.
 This is accomplished by the following Lua script:

-    if redis.call("get",KEYS[1]) == ARGV[1] then
+    if server.call("get",KEYS[1]) == ARGV[1] then
-        return redis.call("del",KEYS[1])
+        return server.call("del",KEYS[1])
     else
         return 0
     end